tianet/ditto/README.md

   - `VALUE`: hardcoded value
   - `NOW`: current timestamp
   - `INCREMENTAL`: from a `START` value, increase by a fixed `STEP`.
 The start value defaults to `NOW`
+    - NOTE: An optional `SIGMA` can be passed to make the delta follow a normal distribution around the `STEP`
     - NOTE: The step should follow the format "\d+[hms]"
   - Additional Params:
     - `PRECISION`: Units of the timestamp.
 Supported values are "s" (default), "ms", "us", "ns"